 to learn how to donate.
 If you or someone you know needs assistance, please Samaritan House at 650-347-3648 first to see how to access these programs and for health screening before entering.

 In Menlo Park

 is a community-based organization helping residents of Menlo Park and unincorporated county areas be prepared and ready to be self-sufficient following a major disaster.
 They are working to help build stronger neighborhoods through the social ties developed through the process of getting prepared.

-Block Preparedness Coordinators
+Starting with Block Preparedness Coordinators

 , supported by a Neighborhood Coordinator, the group provides training, support and simple steps to help communities be strong and self-sufficient in a major disaster or emergency.

 If you live in Menlo Park or an unincorporated County area and would like preparedness support for your neighborhood, reach out and get involved!
 Volunteers make our communities stronger.